Buchenherz/uibk_parsys_19/proseminar/12/readme.md

 - Implement a parallel version of matrix multiplication in Chapel and benchmark it for 1, 2, 4, and 8 threads on LCC2 with a problem size of 2552x2552.
 - Enter your results in [this table](https://docs.google.com/spreadsheets/d/1Xklv7YoOBet34Q82SfKXc7K_bv_6E43UlxSStN7RDuc/edit?usp=sharing).

+#### Monte Carlo

+The initial implementation can be found in the source file `monte_carlo.chpl` within the `monte_carlo` directory.
+For some reason, this implementation is very, very slow.
+Moreover, on LCC2, it got SLOWER the more threads we were using.
+The single-threaded version on LCC2 was 3 times faster than the 8-threaded version; very peculiar.
+I believe it has something to do with the Random.getnext() method that chapel provides (note that I disabled parSafe mode, to not wait in each thread).
+After seeing that some people got a much faster result in the spreadsheet, we decided to try out an example implementation found on github.
+This version is found in the file `fast_monte_carlo.chpl` (`make fast-monte`).
+This version uses reduction and `zip` as well as a different method of the Random class to generate the random variables.
+It is significantly faster than the first implementation.

 ## Exercise 2

 ### Tasks